-Figure 1-7 shows renewable energy consumption in Indiana from 1960 to 2019.
+Figure 1-7 shows renewable energy consumption in Indiana from 1960 to 2020.
 In the 1980s, renewable resources contributed over 3 percent of total energy consumed in Indiana.
-In the 1990s the share fell to below 2 percent, until the expansions in ethanol and wind in the last decade increased renewable resources' share to 6.8 percent.
+In the 1990s the share fell to below 2 percent, until the expansions in ethanol and wind in the last decade increased renewable resources' share to 7.1 percent in 2020.
 Before the entry of ethanol and wind in the 2000s, woody biomass had been the main source of renewable energy in Indiana, comprising over 80 percent of the total renewable energy.
-This has since changed, with biofuels becoming the largest source of renewable energy, supplying 46 percent of the renewable energy consumed in from a lower reservoir to a higher one.
+This has since changed, with biofuels becoming the largest source of renewable energy, supplying 44 percent of the renewable energy consumed in 2020, followed by wind energy contributing 30 percent.
+Wood and wood waste

+1 Pumped hydroelectric facilities use electricity from the grid during periods of low demand and price to pump water from a lower reservoir to a higher one.
 That water is then available to generate electricity during high demand and price periods.
 Due to evaporation and inefficiencies in the pumping and generating processes, less energy is generated than is used.
 However, the value of the lost energy is more than compensated because low cost, off-peak electricity is converted to high cost, on-peak electricity.

-Pumped hydroelectric facilities use electricity from the grid during periods of low demand and price to pump water from a lower reservoir to a higher one.
-That water is then available to generate electricity during high demand and